iwasz/zephyr-grbl/README.md

 Terminology:
 * probing - this is when a machine tries to sense the material underneath.
 It slowly lowers the probe (like a metal needle) which upon touching the metal workpiece closes the circuit.
+* jogging - moving the tool manually without any G-code program.
+There are special controls for this in the UGS.

 # What has been done in order to port
 * [x] Zephyr PWM module was modified to accept a timer output compare ISR callback.